Thursday, 20 August 2009

 You should be honored by my lateness

-That I would even show up to this fake shit
+That I would even show up to this fake shit"

 Kanye West - Stronger

-No I.D on the track let the story begin...begin...begin......."
+"Only rapper to rewrite hisory without a pen, No I.D on the track let the story begin...begin...begin......."

 Jay-Z - D.O.A (Death of Auto-tune)